 Jordanathrix nr superba

-Dicyrtoma fusca is a small globular springtail (1-2mm) which varies considerably in colour from a dark maroon red to a paler yellow form, the mottled patterning also varies:
+Dicyrtoma fusca is a small globular springtail (1-2mm) which varies considerably in colour from a dark maroon red to a paler yellow form, the mottled patterning also varies.
+The head and the body are always the same colour:

 The above (commonest) forms are known as Dicyrtoma fusca var.1.
 There is also a much rarer melanistic dark (almost black) form, Dicyrtoma fusca var.2 (not known from VC55), and a leucistic form with dark ocelli on a pale eyepatch, Dicyrtoma fusca var. rufescens:

 The historical records for a number of groups of springtail are hopelessly confused.
 These include Entomobrya intermedia/nivalis and also Dicyrtomina ornata/saundersi.
 This species has been frequently identified by the large rectangular patch of dark pigment on the abdomen, but this species is very variable in pattern and colour.
+Pale juvenile specimens (<1.5mm) are difficult to separate from D. minuta (see above).
 Key features:

 - No sharp colour change along the length of the antennae

-- Dorsal colour of the 6th abdominal segment (the dorsal anal valve) is dark:
+- Dorsal colour of the 6th abdominal segment (the dorsal anal valve) is dark (c.f.
+Dicyrtomina saundersi, below):

 - Distinct colour change at the joint of sections 2 and 3 of the antennae